This is a documentation for Board Game Arena: play board games online !

 }

-Each key corresponds to the option id, and each value is that option's definition, which is defined below.
+Each key corresponds to the option id, and each value is that option definition, which is described below.

 All options defined in this file should have a corresponding "game state label" with the same ID (see "initGameStateLabels" in yourgame.game.php)